Savana2020/ENC4265/manual.md

 6. Set your time zone.
 **Why This Matters:** These basic settings ensure your console displays the correct language and maintains accurate time for system functions and game features.
 **User Account Creation**
- Figure 10: Creating a user account on the PS5

 1. Choose "Set Up Now" when prompted to create a user.
 2. Select "Get Started" on the user creation screen.
 3. Enter your name as you want it to appear.